 - Mean Green

 Ketamine was first discovered in 1962 by Calvin Stevens who was an adviser for the Parke-Davis company.
 After a legal dispute, Parke-Davis eventually gained full ownership over the Ketamine compound and its production.
+Initially tested on animals, it gave promising results during preclinical trials.
+After these trials, researchers tested it on human prisoners in 1964.
+These trials showed promising results due to its short duration and low behavioral toxicity.
+In 1970, the FDA approved it so that medics could quickly administer it to soldiers in the Vietnam War.

 Important Events, Findings, Studies